ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Each account object includes an "orders" URL from which a list of orders created by the account can be fetched via POST-as-GET request.
 The result of the request MUST be a JSON object whose "orders" field is an array of URLs, each identifying an order belonging to the account.
-The server SHOULD include pending orders, and SHOULD NOT include orders that are invalid in the array of URLs.
+The server SHOULD include pending orders and SHOULD NOT include orders that are invalid in the array of URLs.
 The server MAY return an incomplete list, along with a Link header field with a "next" link relation indicating where further entries can be acquired.